-1.4 Our Core Values and Business Principles
+6.1 Our Core Values and Business Competencies

-CCC is committed to excellence in serving Canadian exporters.
-As such, CCC abides by the following core values and business competencies in guiding its business activity.
+6.1.1 CCC is committed to excellence in serving Canadian exporters.
+As such, CCC abides by the following core values in guiding its business activity:

 Integrity: Trust, fairness and honesty are intrinsic to all our interactions and we expect the same from our clients and our customers.
 Employees should always act in good faith and in the best interests of CCC.